Saturday 21 February 1942

 |HMS Graph during sea trials off the Clyde, 19-21 February 1942.
 The Graph was U-570 before being captured. © IWM (A 9817).|

 Meanwhile, the 16th Indian Brigade and 46th Indian Infantry Brigade of the Indian 17th Division are stuck on a hot, dusty road in their retreat from the Bilin River.
 They are harassed by Japanese fighters strafing the road and setting vehicles alight and also short of essentials like water.
 The Japanese reach the division's headquarters at Kyaikto, which barely holds out while it prepared to evacuate.
 The retreating column loses its discipline, with some men abandoning the road and taking refuge in the nearby Bogyagi Rubber Estate.
 Many men form up into small units or proceed alone through the jungle, always in danger of being spotted by Japanese snipers or running into ambushes.
-The American Volunteer Group (AVG) "Flying Tigers" are operating out of Rangoon and the First Squadron successfully attacks Tak Aerodrome at Rahaeng, destroying a fighter and two bombers.
+The American Volunteer Group (AVG) "Flying Tigers" now operate out of Rangoon.
+The First Squadron successfully attacks Tak Aerodrome at Rahaeng, destroying a fighter and two bombers.
 In general, the AVG pilots can establish aerial superiority over critical areas when necessary.
 However, when they try to help out the retreating 17th Division today, the Flying Tigers mistakenly attack some of the men they are trying to help on the road, killing 160 of them and only adding to the horrific scene of blazing vehicles and dying men.

 Java remains the Allies' bastion in the Netherlands East Indies, but it is basically surrounded now that the Japanese have taken the islands around it.
 The decision of Australia to divert its men to the homeland also is reducing Allied options.
 General Brett tells the War Department, which still feels that the Allies can hold Java, that he is evacuating the Fifth Air Force and other troops from Java back to Australia.
 Today, USAAF Fifth Air Force bombers based at Surabaya, Java, attack on Japanese shipping and on Japanese positions on Bali which are thought to be preparing an invasion of Java.
 ABDA Commander General Archibald Wavell also informs his superiors that Java will soon be lost.